cloudquery/cloudquery/website/pages/docs/plugins/destinations/mongodb/overview.md

 ### Example

-This example configures a mongodb destination, located at `localhost:27017`.
+This example configures a MongoDB destination, located at `localhost:27017`.
 The (top level) spec section is described in the [Destination Spec Reference](/docs/reference/destination-spec).

 ```yaml
 kind: destination